Why do I have to make Satisfactory Academic Progress to receive financial aid?

 Where do I submit my Appeal Form?

-Appeals can be emailed to SAP@uh.edu, faxed to our office at (713) 743-9098 or dropped off to our SFA counter in the Welcome Center.
+Appeals can be uploaded via your myUH self-service account, faxed to our office at (713) 743-9098 or submitted in person to the SFA counter in the Welcome Center.
+When uploading your documents, please save all pages as a one PDF for uploading.
 We encourage you to visit with an advisor to have your initial appeal reviewed for completion.

 How many times can I submit an appeal?